Home Β» Blog Β» Painting Tips Β» Colour Theory for Absolute Beginners

 Color Schemes

-Color schemes are groups of colors or color combinations that work well together.
-A color scheme is typically composed of two or three colors, and their various tints and shades give an overall feel to a painting.
+Colour schemes are groups of colours or colour combinations that work well together.
+A colour scheme is typically composed of two or three colours, and their various tints and shades give an overall feel to a painting.

-Using a particular color scheme can provide color harmony if you are not sure how to best combine your colors in a painting.
-The most popular color schemes are listed below.
+Using a particular colour scheme can provide colour harmony if you are unsure how best to combine your colours in a painting.
+The most popular colour schemes are listed below.

 Complementary Colors